cbyoussef/cbyoussef.github.io/_pages/about.md

 I obtained my BA in English linguistics, literature, culture and civilization, and my MA in Linguistics from the <a href="https://www.univ-paris8.fr/" target="_blank">Université Paris 8, Vincennes--Saint-Denis</a>.
 After occupying the position of lecturer in the department of French and Italian at UCSB, I joined the Linguistics department as a PhD student, where I work mainly with <a href="stgries.info/" target="_blank">Stefan Th.
 Gries</a> and <a href="https://sjtodd.github.io/" target="_blank">Simon Todd</a>.

-I also play guitar, chess, and spend (not enough) time watching <a href="https://letterboxd.com/enahoua/films/" target="_blank">films, TV series</a>, and listing to <a href="https://open.spotify.com/user/w799hdeiwu9qtl0ffcs8c0yxk?si=5e0b0eba5d794691" target="_blank">Metal, Grunge, Punk, Alternative rock, Trip-Hop, modern Arabic music... </a> I love cooking and have to often deal with my stealthy cat hunting for (easy) prays around the kitchen.
+I also play guitar, chess, and spend (not enough) time watching <a href="https://letterboxd.com/enahoua/films/" target="_blank">films, TV series</a>, and listening to <a href="https://open.spotify.com/user/w799hdeiwu9qtl0ffcs8c0yxk?si=5e0b0eba5d794691" target="_blank">Metal, Grunge, Punk, Alternative rock, Trip-Hop, modern Arabic music... </a> I love cooking and have to often deal with my stealthy cat hunting for (easy) prays around the kitchen.

 <br>